 How to Become a Nurse in Idaho

-Choose the Path That's Right for You
+1. Choosing the Right Path for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in Idaho

-Idaho adopted the national Nursing Compact in 2001, which means that residents of the 25 participating states can practice in Idaho without having to relicense.
-Graduates of nursing schools in Idaho must renew biennially, with LPNs required to renew on even-numbered years, and professionals on odd-numbered years.
-The Idaho Nursing Board hosts a site with all the information needed to pursue licensing.
+Idaho adopted the national nursing compact in 2001, through which residents of the 25 participating states can practice in each other's states without having to relicense.
+Nursing school graduates in Idaho must renew biennially, with LPNs required to renew on even-numbered years, and professionals on odd-numbered years.
+The Idaho Nursing Board hosts a site providing all necessary information to pursue licensing.